CASE STUDY: PHARMACEUTICAL

 • Facility Move Planning and Execution

-• The IT Manager and VP built a project plan and identified all the key dependencies required to successfully move the company’s 450+ employees to the new 60,000 square foot headquarters and lab facility.
+• Our IT Manager and VP of Technology built a project plan and identified all the key dependencies required to successfully move the company’s 450+ employees to the new 60,000sf R&D center.
 The new facility was a brand new building, and ensuring the IT systems would be ready on day one required close coordination with the general contractor overseeing the new build.

-• With so many staff working critical experiments, planning for the migration of both people and IT services for minimal downtime was essential.
-Infracore engineers connected the networks at both the old and new buildings and ensured that each IT service was available at either facility, and from the remote-user VPN.
+• With so many scientific staff conducting multiple critical experiments, planning for the migration of both people and IT services for minimal downtime was essential.
+Infracore engineers connected the networks at both the old and new buildings and ensured that each IT service was available at both facilities, and from the remote-user VPN.

-• As each IT system was ready for migration, Infracore coordinated the transition of production services from the legacy infrastructure to the new infrastructure running at the new facility, and did so in a seamless manner.
+• As each IT system was ready for migration, Infracore coordinated and ensured a seamless transition of production services from the legacy infrastructure to the new facility's infrastructure.

-• Ultimately, all of the users and all of the IT services were moved to the new facility, and the old facility was decommissioned.
+• Ultimately, all users and IT services were moved to the new facility, and the old facility was decommissioned.
 Infracore also managed the removal of cabling, destruction of data on old systems, and the e-waste generated by the disposal of the old infrastructure.

 End Results:

-The client’s move was a major success, with company executives flying in from international headquarters for the dedication of the new facility.
-Our team received high praise for the skill and diligence displayed during the move and the company’s premiere scientists.
+The client’s move was delivered on time and within budget.
+The company executives flew in from international headquarters for the dedication of the new facility.
+Our team received high praise for their professionalism, skills and diligence displayed during the move, particularly with the company's state-of-the-art scientific lab space.
+The client retained Infracore to continue to support their IT operations and service desk.

 Links to other Case Studies: